Fair Integral Network Flows: Decreasingly-minimal integer-valued feasible modular flows

 \begin{theorem} Let $D=(V,A)$ be a digraph endowed with integer-valued lower and upper bound functions $f:A \rightarrow {\bf Z} \cup \{-\infty \}$ and $g:A \rightarrow {\bf Z} \cup \{+\infty \}$ for which $f\leq g$.
 Let $m:V \rightarrow {\bf Z} $ be a function on $V$ with $\widetilde m(V)=0$ such that there exists an $(f,g)$-bounded $m$-flow.
 Let $F\subseteq A$ be a specified subset of edges such that both $f$ and $g$ are finite-valued on $F$.
 There exists a pair $(f\sp{*},g\sp{*})$ of integer-valued functions on $A$ with $f\leq f\sp{*} \leq g\sp{*} \leq g$ (allowing $f\sp{*}(e)=-\infty $ and $g\sp{*}(e)=+\infty $ for $e\in A-F$) such that an integral $(f,g)$-bounded $m$-flow $z$ is decreasingly minimal on $F$ if and only if $z$ is an integral $(f\sp{*},g\sp{*})$-bounded $m$-flow.
 Moreover, the box $T(f\sp{*},g\sp{*})$ is narrow on $F$ in the sense that $0\leq g\sp{*}(e)-f\sp{*}(e)\leq 1$ for every $e\in F$. \finbox \end{theorem}

 Our second main goal is to describe a strongly polynomial algorithm to compute $f\sp{*}$ and $g\sp{*}$.
-Once these bounds are available, one is able to compute not only a single $(f,g)$-bounded integer-valued $m$-flow which is dec-min on $F$ but a minimum cost dec-min $m$-flow as well (with the help of a standard min-cost circulation algorithm).
+Once these bounds are available, one is able to compute not only a single $(f,g)$-bounded integer-valued $m$-flow which is dec-min on $F$ but a minimum cost $F$-dec-min $m$-flow as well (with the help of a standard min-cost circulation algorithm).
+Section~\ref{SCalgsum} summarizes what the various components of the whole algorithm aim at and how these components are related to each other.

-\begin{remark} \rm In Section \ref{veges}, we shall consider the general case when $f$ and $g$ are not required to be finite-valued on $F$.
+\begin{remark} \rm In Section~\ref{veges}, we shall consider the general case when $f$ and $g$ are not required to be finite-valued on $F$.
 In this case, an $F$-dec-min $(f,g)$-feasible $m$-flow may not exist, and we shall provide a characterization for the existence.
 In Theorem~\ref{MAINb}, we shall show how Theorem~\ref{MAIN} can be extended to the case when only the existence of an $F$-dec-min $(f,g)$-feasible $m$-flow is assumed. \finbox \end{remark}

 \begin{remark} \rm One may also be interested in finding an (integral) $(f,g)$-bounded $m$-flow $z$ which is {\bf increasingly maximal} (inc-max) {\bf on} $F$ in the sense that the smallest $z$-value on $F$ is as large as possible, within this, the second smallest (but not necessarily distinct) $z$-value on $F$ is as large as possible, and so on.
 (Megiddo \cite{Meg74}, \cite{Meg77}, for example, considered the fractional inc-max problem for $st$-flows when $F$ was the set of edges leaving $s$.)
 But an $(f,g)$-bounded $m$-flow $z$ is increasingly maximal on $F$ precisely if $-z$ is a $(-g,-f)$-bounded $(-m)$-flow which is dec-min on $F$, implying that the inc-max and the dec-min problems are equivalent for modular flows.
 Hence we concentrate throughout only on decreasing minimality.
-Note that in \cite{FM19partA} we investigated these problems for M-convex sets and proved that the two problems are not only equivalent but they are one and the same in the sense that an element $z$ of an M-convex set is dec-min if and only if $z$ is inc-max.
+Note that in \cite{FM21partA} we investigated these problems for M-convex sets and proved that the two problems are not only equivalent but they are one and the same in the sense that an element $z$ of an M-convex set is dec-min if and only if $z$ is inc-max.
 (As mentioned earlier, an M-convex set, by definition, is nothing but the set of integral elements of an integral base-polyhedron). \finbox \end{remark}